 It’s possible to take a cab, walk, or bike over the bridge, and there plenty of fun bike tours that can be taken to learn more about the history of the area and the construction of the bridge itself.
 For those that want an even better view, the nearby boat rides can provide a unique observation point that no other mode of transportation can quite match.

 Empire State Building

 Set in the heart of central Manhattan, the Empire State Building is like no other building in the world and is immediately recognisable for anyone entering the city for the first time.

 First opening its doors in 1931, the building has been an iconic part of the positron of New York City, and remains a popular tourist destination for both locals and those visiting the city for the first time.
 It’s possible to take an elevator right to the top of the building, which offers breath-taking views of the main hubs of the city.

 As a symbol of liberty and freedom, the Statue of Liberty is a truly unforgettable landmark that can be found in the harbour leading into New York City.
 Built by the French and delivered to the USA, the statue has long been a prominent feature in popular media, ranging from television shows to movies.

 It can be visited by boat, and the island is open to tourists to explore.
-Along with the statue itself, visitors can also have lunch or enjoy a guided tour around the area or can just sit on a bench and enjoy the online slots Canada has to offer.
+Along with the statue itself, visitors can also have lunch or enjoy a guided tour around the area or can just sit on a bench and enjoy the moment.